Skip to content

 A "free online contrast sensitivity test" that does none of this is producing a number that varies by a factor of two or more depending entirely on the user's hardware.
 That isn't a measurement.
 That's the screen taking a personality test.

 The literature has known this for decades.
-Bach's Freiburg Acuity and Contrast Test was among the first browser-deliverable visual tests to spell out display calibration as a precondition for valid thresholds (Bach, 1996).
-Allard & Faubert's noisy-bit method was developed because the 256 levels of an 8-bit display weren't enough for unbiased contrast threshold measurements (Allard & Faubert, 2008).
-The modern reference function for photopic luminance — V*(λ), the linear combination of cone fundamentals that defines "what counts as bright" for a calibrated observer — was nailed down by Sharpe, Stockman, Jagla & Jägle (2005), and is still the basis for any test that wants to claim it's measuring luminance contrast as the visual system uses the term.
+Bach's Freiburg Visual Acuity Test (FrACT) is a long-running, openly documented example of an automated computer-based visual test;5 its documentation treats display calibration — gamma, luminance, and dithering — as a precondition for valid thresholds.
+Allard & Faubert's noisy-bit method was developed because the 256 levels of an 8-bit display weren't enough for unbiased contrast-threshold measurements.2 And V*(λ) — a modern luminous efficiency function for daylight adaptation, built from the Stockman & Sharpe cone fundamentals to define "what counts as bright" for a calibrated observer — was set out by Sharpe, Stockman, Jagla & Jägle (2005),6 and underpins any test that claims to measure luminance contrast as the visual system uses the term.

 What our test does (and doesn't) try to fix